Las Vegas Casinos Hall of Shame

 Given Venetian's action, it won't be surprising that they're anti-player in other ways.
 In the Wizard of Odds' survey of slot paybacks at Vegas casinos, Venetian was dead last on the list.
 (The airport actually ranked worse, but it's not a casino.)
-Also, in 2011 the Venetian ended comps for all but the high rollers.
+Also, in 2011 the Venetian ended free room and meal comps for all but the high rollers.
 So far as I know, it's the only casino in Vegas that's being that stingy.

 How Venetian can get out of the Hall of Shame:

 Remove the B.S. wording from its website and issue an appropriate

 Fremont Casino: Manhandling and detaining an innocent customer

 According to the complaint by the Gaming Board, here's what happened: A woman playing slots at Fremont (let's call her Karen) left her machine and another woman (Angel) sat down to play.
 Karen told security that she had accidentally left $202 in credits on her machine and that Angel was playing them.
 So, security goes up to Angel, grabs her by the neck, handcuffs her, and hauls her into the back room.
 She professes her innocence for 90 minutes while security staff alternately ignore and berate her.
 Security won't let her go until they extort $202 from her, which is then given to Karen.
 Later, security footage shows Karen cashing a $202 slot ticket she had in her pocket.
 The record in the slot machine showed that Karen had indeed cashed her machine out.
 As a result of this screwup, Fremont was hit with a $300,000 fine.

 I can easily believe this.
 I've been to every casino on the strip and downtown, and I've never encountered ruder staff than at Fremont.